 You are guaranteed to be getting what you pay for but keep in mind that it is challenging to get a limited allergen diet at your local pet stores because commercial pet foods may actually contain more than the ingredients that are listed.
 Additionally, the rollers may not be cleaned thoroughly or dedicated to the way prescription diets tell them to do that are clinically indicated for diet trials are.

 If you opted to use over counter dog food for a food elimination diet, chances of you wasting your precious resources are significantly higher or worse, prolonging suffering for your dog.

 Our Final Thoughts

-Limited ingredient diets, as long as they have the words “certified by AAFCO to be complete and balanced” in their packaging, can be fed to almost any dog breeds.
+Limited ingredient diets, as long as they have the words “certified by AAFCO to be complete and balanced” in their packaging, can be fed to almost any dog breeds (including those in our post on dog breeds start with V).
 That certification tells us that the food you are about to buy contains the right mix of protein, carbs, fat, and essential vitamins, and minerals to improve or support your dog’s overall health.